magpylib/magpylib/docs/_pages/gallery/gallery_app_helmholtz.md

 coil1.show()
 ```

-**Model 2:** The coil is in reality more like a spiral, which can be modeled using the `Line` class.
+**Model 2:** The coil is in reality more like a spiral, which can be modeled using the `Polyline` class.
 However, a good spiral approximation requires many small line segments, which makes the computation slower.

 ```{code-cell} ipython3
 import numpy as np